seanshahkarami/ca-manager/examples/rabbitmq.md

 In order to authenticate the server, the client needs to know and trust who the CA is who signed the server certificate.
 Concretely, this means we need to copy the CA certificate to the client at some path `/path/to/ca.crt`.
 (The client *does not* need to copy of the CA's key!
-This should *never* leave the CA's machine!)
+That should *never* leave the CA's own machine!)

 ```python
 import pika